Aqua-code750/uloos-1.2/README.md

 UloOS is a minimal, beginner-friendly Operating System written completely in **Nightly Rust** for x86_64 hardware.
 It boots on bare-metal and runs directly inside **QEMU**.

-There is **no HTML, CSS, or JavaScript**.
+There is **HTML for the ui**.
 Everything—including the core systems, keyboard drivers, shell interpreter, window/state buffers, office suite, file system, and interactive DOOM minigame—is implemented in pure, bare-metal Rust code.

 ---